 Health insurance coverage for international students

-It is therefore important to be properly informed about health insurance in Germany at an early stage in order to avoid having to pay for extra expenses.
+It is therefore important to be properly informed about health insurance in Germany at an early stage especially in order to avoid having to pay for eventual high extra expenses in future!

 Basic information on insurance in Germany

 There are two types of health insurance coverage in Germany: statutory health insurance (also known as public health insurance or GKV) and private health insurance (PKV).

 Both insurance systems offer insurance cover, but the type and scope of the respective insurance cover and the conditions vary considerably.

 Important note: Once you have selected private health insurance, it is not possible to switch back to statutory insurance during your studies!
 It is therefore strongly recommended to carefully consider your choice of insurance before starting your studies.Why should I choose a statutory health insurance?

 We strongly recommend that all students choose the GKV!

 The requirements for admission to the more affordable student conditions of the GKV are:

 - You are under 30 years old and